James960714/LaunchPadEventsPlatform/README.md

 **And see here for the live website: https://selectevents.netlify.app**

+# Test it out:

+Test Accounts:

+    Head Account:
+        email: admintest@admin.com
+        password: testp1

+    Staff Account:
+        email: teststaff1@admin.com
+        password: testp1

+    Test User Account:
+        email: testUserAccount@email.com
+        password: testPassword1

+For a test user account you can also use the create account functionality on the website.

 # Backend (Express)
 - RESTful API for event management.
 - Event creation, retrieval, and validation for duplicate events.